Emmanuelahdamilola/ALX-Portfolio-Project--RestraQuest/README.md

 # RestroQuest 🍽️

-RestroQuest is a web-based platform designed to help users discover, order food from various restaurants, make payments, rate and review their experiences, and manage their accounts with secure sign-in and sign-out functionality.
+RestraQuest is a web-based platform designed to help users discover, order food from various restaurants, make payments, rate and review their experiences, and manage their accounts with secure sign-in and sign-out functionality.
 This project leverages modern web technologies to provide a seamless and user-friendly experience.

 ## Features ✨
 - **Restaurant Discovery**: Find restaurants based on different menu categories. 🍴